Creating greater gender diversity in tech

 Gender Equity Diversity & Inclusion standards for the technology sector benchmark and certify organisations large and small.
 Aligned with international approaches and including intersectional gender dimensions, the T-EDI Standards support a systemic approach to improving gender diversity in tech teams and leadership.
 Simply take the self assessments to be benchmarked and receive your action plans and resources.

-Learn more about our accreditation program for organisations →
+Learn more about T-EDI Standards →

 Accreditation for startups & scaleups